 Other sources include:

 Foreclosure cleaning is an excellent, relevant niche offering enormous potential for profit and growth.
 Just be certain to develop a long-term plan for your cleaning business, and put it into place.
 Then, when the trend shifts, as trends will do, your business will have the momentum it needs to continue to profit long into the future.
-Use the foreclosure cleaning opportunity as a springboard to launch you into any or all the professional cleaning services you so desir.
+Use the foreclosure cleaning opportunity as a springboard to launch you into starting your own cleaning business.